f-pisani/ai-editor-vibing/feedbin-api/prompt.md

 Instructions:
 - Read the markdown specs in specs/.
-- Write a clear and concise implementation plan in README.md at <PROVIDED_OUTPUT_PATH>.
+- Write a clear and concise implementation plan in README.md at feedbin-api/<PROVIDED_OUTPUT_PATH>.
 - Implement the API client in Go according to that plan.
 - Organize the package as you see fit (e.g., client, models, utils, etc.).